deliverbi/trino-api-gateway-on-demand-clusters/README.md

 # Creating a Basic Trino Service to Start On Demand Clusters for ADHOC Large ETL Jobs on GCP Google Cloud Platform using Python Flask.

 Creating a Basic Trino Service to Start On Demand Clusters for ADHOC Large ETL Jobs on GCP Google Cloud Platform using Python Flask.

-Creating a Basic Trino Service to Start On Demand Clusters for ADHOC Large ETL Jobs on GCP Google Cloud Platform using Python Flask.